 But he advises wannabe investors to be flexible when it comes to choosing property.
 This doesn’t need to mean living somewhere dilapidated or unsafe, he says, but insists a little short term pain for long term gain is key as each small saving adds up.

 Saving $50 on rent or $20 on an electricity bill doesn’t sound like much, but over the course of a year or two, you can bank some serious cash to be used towards a property deposit.

 Knowing when to refinance

 Key to his success has been refinancing.
-At one stage, he moved from a 4.25% interest rate to a rate of 3.9%, which amounts to annual savings of $1,750 on a $500,000 loan.
+At one stage, he was able to drop his interest rate by 0.35%, which amounts to annual savings of $1,750 on a $500,000 loan.
 Across four properties, his savings were even greater.

 He also made sure to manage his money in a way that best suited his needs.
 Nuttakit believes the best strategy is to have one loan with an offset account into which your salary is paid to reduce the interest payable.
 He sticks with basic redraw facilities on his other investment loans.